Dretch/monomer-flatpak-example/README.md

 - Flatpak is Linux only, whereas Monomer itself also works on Windows and MacOS.
 - This process requires your application (not just the libraries it depends on) to be published on Hackage - this might not be something you would otherwise bother with.
 Changes to `cabal-flatpak` could in theory avoid this requirement - since Flatpak could pull directly from Git tags rather than from Hackage.
 - All the libraries your app needs must be on Hackage too.
 Again in theory you could use Git to work around this.
 - If any of the Haskell libraries your app depends on are building executables, these will be included in the Flatpak too, increasing the size.
-You will probably need to add the executables to `cleanup` to avoid this (see [this manifest template for this example](flatpak/io.github.Dretch.MonomerFlatpakExample.template.json)).
+You will probably need to add the executables to `cleanup` to avoid this (see [the manifest template for this example](flatpak/io.github.Dretch.MonomerFlatpakExample.template.yml)).
 - Building the Flatpak the first time is really slow.
 Subsequent builds will be a bit faster, though.
 - This project is currently x86_64 only, because the author lacks any other machines to test on (if you can test on other architectures, please open an issue/PR).